 Drying is particularly important for carbon steel knives, which keep a blade beautifully but are prone to rust.

 2. Store Knives Properly

 Proper storage of your knives is not only the best knife safety practice, it's also the best knife care practice.

 Don't store knives loose in a drawer.
 No matter how careful you are, the blades will clang against each other, creating burrs and nicks that are really hard on the knife.
 If you keep your knives in a drawer, use sheaths over the blades to protect them.
 (In fact, many people think this is the best way to store their knives.)

-And regardless of the storage method, always remove and replace knives carefully so as not to nick the tip or blade.
+And regardless of the storage method, always remove and replace knives mindfully and carefully so as not to nick the tip or blade.